 noun[treated as singular or plural]

-1The ancient Roman festival of Saturn in December, a period of general merrymaking and the predecessor of Christmas.
+1The ancient Roman festival of Saturn in December, which was a period of general merrymaking and was the predecessor of Christmas.

 - Their essence is caught in Barber's notion of a saturnalian pattern, Saturnalia having been the Roman festival during which normal social hierarchy was inverted and masters waited on their servants.

 - Chapter six presents many of Nero's more outrageous and extravagant actions as extensions and exaggerations of the festival of the Saturnalia as a time for jokes, merry-making, and the overthrowing of social conventions.